 Rooibos tea plantations near Clanwilliam in the Cederberg area of the Western Cape.

-South Africa also produces a small volume of ‘true’ tea (Camellia sinensis) in the high rainfall provinces of the Eastern Cape and Limpopo.
+Tea plantations in South Africa also produces a small volume of ‘true’ tea (Camellia sinensis) in the high rainfall provinces of the Eastern Cape and Limpopo.

 By Marinda Louw

 Buchu, a fragrant fynbos shrub commonly found in the Cape Floral Kingdom of the Western Cape, has been used for centuries for its medicinal value....more